bhop0/Censorer/README.md

 Simple Censor Bot is an open-source bad words detector written in Python.
 It is designed to identify and filter out offensive language from text.
 This project is not just a library but a standalone application.

-## Features

-- **External Bad Words List:** Utilizes an external bad words list from a specified file (`badwords.txt` by default).
-- **Substitution Handling:** Can detect words even when substituted with characters, leveraging a substitution dictionary from a JSON file (`bypass.json` by default).
-- **Hardcoded Bad Words:** Includes a hardcoded list of bad words for enhanced detection accuracy.

 ## Installation

 1. Clone the repository: